 8 Out of 10 Cats is a long-running modern topical panel show from the Channel 4 network in which the questions are based on statistics and the results of opinion poll surveys.
 The surveys are not on 'serious stuff' like voting intentions, or attitudes to the Euro - they're designed to root out the more important issues of the day, like 'What do the British public prefer, Kittens or Christmas?'.
 Of course, like all panel shows, the humour is not so much derived from a right answer but from the panellist's banter.

 8 Out of 10 Cats is hosted by Jimmy Carr with two fellow stand-up comedians as the team captains.
-Up until 2015, Sean Lock was always been the captain of the team on the left of the screen, whilst Jon Richardson was in charge of the other team.
+Up until 2015, Sean Lock was always the captain of the team on the left of the screen, whilst Jon Richardson was in charge of the other team.
 Richardson took over from Jason Manford, who was captain between 2007 and 2010.
 In the first four series Dave Spikey was the regular panellist on the right.
 In 2016 it was announced that the show would be moving to More4, with a remit to cultivate up-and-coming talent.
 Rob Beckett and Aisling Bea were announced as the team captains.
 The show now continues in its new format, but can now be found on E4.

-For a number of years, there was a special 8 Out of 10 Cats episode featuring contestants from Channel 4 reality TV show Big Brother in August, but now the reality show is now a Channel 5 show this is no longer the case.
+For a number of years, there was a special 8 Out of 10 Cats episode featuring contestants from Channel 4 reality TV show Big Brother in August, but now the format is a Channel 5 property this is no longer the case.

-The format of the programme tends to follow the pattern we describe below.
+8 Out of 10 Cats episodes tend to follow the pattern we describe below.
 Which middle round appears depends upon which series it is (as the earlier episodes had some different games) and the editors' decisions too (as more material is recorded than will fit into the half-hour broadcast).

 Introduction: A voiceover introduces the contestants.
 Jimmy Carr then bounds onto the set with some quick gags based on statistics.